 SBVR Specification Files

-This specification provides that SBVR business vocabulary and business rule content is exchanged among organizations and between software tools in “SBVR Content Model” files (see 23.2.2).
-The full SBVR vocabulary and rules (see Clauses 7 through 21) for documenting the semantics of business vocabularies and business rules contained in the “SBVR Content Model for SBVR” file (see 23.2.1), which is an example of an SBVR Content Model exchange document.
+This specification provides that SBVR Terminological dictionary and Rulebook content is exchanged among organizations and between software tools in “SBVR Content Model” files (see 23.2.2).
+The full SBVR Vocabulary (see Clauses 7 through 21) for documenting the semantics of business vocabularies and business rules is contained in the “SBVR Content Model for SBVR” file (see 23.2.1), which is an example of an SBVR Content Model exchange document.

-The MOF/XMI XML Schema for SBVR Content Model exchange documents (e.g., sub clause 25.4) is the “SBVR XML Schema” file (see Clause 23 Intro and 25.3).
-This SBVR XML Schema is generated from the SBVR XMI Metamodel file based on transform rules in Clause 13 and the OMG XMI Specification.
+The MOF/XMI XML Schema for SBVR Content Model exchange documents (e.g., sub clause 25.4) is the “SBVR XMI XML Schema” file (see Clause 23 Intro and 25.3).
+This SBVR XMI XML Schema is serialized from the SBVR MOF Metamodel file based on transform rules in Clause 23 and the OMG XMI Specification.

-This specification also provides an “SBVR XMI Metamodel” file (see sub clauses 23.1 and 25.2) that is generated from the content of Clauses 7 through 21 based on transform rules in Clause 23 and Annex A.
+This specification also provides an “SBVR XMI Metamodel” file (see sub clauses 23.1 and 25.2) that is a serialization of the SBVR MOF Metamodel generated from the SBVR Vocabulary content of Clauses 7 through 21 based on transform rules in Clause 23 and Annex A.

 Terminological Dictionaries and Rulebooks